tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.measurement.entities.measurement.*
     :align: center

     Class hierarchy of the :mod:`measurement.entities.measurement <evedata.measurement.entities.measurement>` module.
 Currently, this diagram just reflects first ideas for a more abstract representation of a measurement as compared to the data model of the evefile subpackage.
 Devices are all the detector(channel)s and motor(axe)s used in a scan.
 Distinguishing between detector(channel)s/motor(axe)s, beamline, and machine can (at least partially) happen based on the data type: detector(channel)s are :class:`ChannelData <evedata.evefile.entities.data.ChannelData>`, motor(axe)s are :class:`AxisData <evedata.evefile.entities.data.AxisData>`.
-Machine and beamline parameters are more tricky, as they can be :class:`DeviceData <evedata.evefile.entities.data.DeviceData>` (from the "monitor" section) as well as :class:`ChannelData <evedata.evefile.entities.data.ChannelData>` (and :class:`AxisData <evedata.evefile.entities.data.AxisData>` for shutters and alike?) from the original "main" and "snapshot" sections. :class:`Scan` and :class:`Setup` inherit directly from their counterparts in the :mod:`evefile.entities.file <evedata.evefile.entities.file>` module. :class:`Data` and :class:`Axis` seem not to be used here, but become essential in the corresponding :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade.
+Machine and beamline parameters are more tricky, as they can be :class:`DeviceData <evedata.evefile.entities.data.DeviceData>` (from the "monitor" section) as well as :class:`ChannelData <evedata.evefile.entities.data.ChannelData>` (and :class:`AxisData <evedata.evefile.entities.data.AxisData>` for shutters and alike?) from the original "main" and "snapshot" sections. :class:`Scan` and :class:`Station` inherit directly from their counterparts in the :mod:`evefile.entities.file <evedata.evefile.entities.file>` module. :class:`Data` and :class:`Axis` seem not to be used here, but become essential in the corresponding :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade.
 See :numref:`Fig. %s <fig-uml_evedata.measurement.boundaries.measurement>` for details.